MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 This label cannot be restricted to Outlook but does provide less restrictive controls than using Do Not Forward.
 For example, you want the recipients to be able to copy from the email or an attachment, or print and save an attachment.

 If you specify external users who do not have an account in Azure AD, be sure to instruct your users not to use this label for documents, only email.
 In addition, to support these external users, Exchange Online must be configured for the [new capabilities in Office 365 Message Encryption](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e).

 > [!NOTE]
 > Exchange Online is rolling out a new option, [Encrypt-Only](configure-usage-rights.md#encrypt-only-option-for-emails).
 This option is not available for label configuration.
+However, you can use this example to configure a label with the same set of usage rights.

 When your users specify the email addresses in the **To** box, the addresses must be for the same users that you specify for this label configuration.
 Because users can belong to groups and have more than one email address, the email address that they specify does not have to match the email address that you specify for the permissions.
 However, specifying the same email address is the easiest way to ensure that the recipient will be successfully authorized.
 For more information about how users are authorized for permissions, see [Preparing users and groups for Azure Information Protection](../plan-design/prepare.md).